Dobiasd/frugally-deep/README.md

 Introduction
 ------------

 Would you like to build/train a model using Keras/Python?
-And would you like run the prediction (forward pass) on your model in C++ without linking your application against TensorFlow?
+And would you like to run the prediction (forward pass) on your model in C++ without linking your application against TensorFlow?
 Then frugally-deep is exactly for you.

 **frugally-deep**